Recurring Series

 Once your series is running, the series management page gives you tools to control it.

-View upcoming tournaments
+View upcoming and past tournaments

 The management page shows all generated tournaments in chronological order, with their current status (Draft, Active, or Complete).
 You can see at a glance what is coming up and which tournaments need attention.